 - You or they have questions or concerns.

 Keep COVID-19 From Spreading

 COVID-19 can easily be passed from one to person to another.
-It may spread in droplets in the air or left on surfaces after a sick person coughs or sneezes.
-It can also be spread by touching a sick person and then touching your eyes, nose, or mouth.
+It can spread in droplets in the air or left on surfaces after a sick person coughs or sneezes.
+It can also spread if someone touches a sick person and then touches their eyes, nose, or mouth.

 - If the patient has COVID-19 and has symptoms, keep following these instructions until:

 - They haven’t had a fever above 100.4 °F (38 °C) for at least 3 days without using medication to lower fevers.
 Examples of these medications include acetaminophen (Tylenol), ibuprofen (Advil®), naproxen (Aleve®), full-dose aspirin (more than 81 mg daily), and indomethacin (Tivorbex®).